-Provide additional perks such as wellness checks, educational programs, learning opportunities, gym discounts to make employees feel that you not only care about their professional success but personal success as well.
+Provide additional perks such as wellness checks, educational programs, learning opportunities, and gym discounts to make employees feel that you care about their professional and personal success.

 Consider your office amenities and identify what facilities can make your employee’s life easier.
-Good coffee, great snacks, pet-friendly offices, child-care facilities, transport facilities, cafeteria, etc., are some of the ways that will make your employee’s job easier.
+Good coffee, great snacks, pet-friendly offices, child-care facilities, transport facilities, cafeteria, etc., are some ways to make your employee’s jobs easier.

 10 – Increase transparency throughout the organisation

-While making decisions related to employee engagement, make sure that the employees are often updated about what their leadership and management are up to.
+While making decisions related to employee engagement, ensure that the employees are often updated about what their leadership and management are up to.

-Working in shadows is not going to help with employee engagement.
+Working in the shadows is not going to help with employee engagement.

-Being transparent and communicating often will make employees feel engaged as they would be aware of the measures taken by leadership to make their lives easier.
+Being transparent and communicating often will make employees feel engaged as they will be aware of the measures taken by leadership to make their lives easier.